agrim123/agrim123.github.io/_posts/2018-01-20-getting-to-know-lua-1.md

 - lua
 ---

-I approached the `luarocks` community for GSoC'18 and they directed me to learn Lua and build some project to get acquainted with lua.
+I recently approached the `luarocks` community for GSoC'18 and they directed me to learn Lua and build some project to get acquainted with lua.
 This post describes my journey into the mystical world of lua.

 ## First Encounter